 Prerequisite(s): ENG 231 or equivalent or Graduate standing.
-Taught: Variable, check with department

 Intensive exploration of playwriting theory, approach, creativity, and style.
 Focus on developing the individual playwright's method and practice through creation of drama, research, and engagement with the theater community.

 ENG 552 Screenwriting Workshop (3 credits)